Doubly Fair Parity Games: Fair Games

 We note that the discussion of determinacy has crucial importance to the analysis of games and the decision of how to model particular scenarios.
-For example, if fairness of $\forall$-player arises from physical constraints (as, e.g., in \cite{banerjee2022fast}) then it might make sense to consider~\cref{eq:Ctwo}, which corresponds to $\beta=\top$.
-Dually, if fairness of $\exists$-player must be adhered to, then it makes sense to consider~\cref{eq:Cone}, which corresponds to $\beta=\bot$.
+For example, if fairness of $\forall$-player arises from physical constraints (as, e.g., in \cite{banerjee2022fast}) then it might make sense to consider the winning condition~(\ref{eq:Ctwo})$=$(\ref{eq:Btwo}), which corresponds to $\beta=\top$, as this allows player $\exists$ to win immediately when $\forall$-fairness is violated.
+Dually, if fairness of player $\exists$ must be adhered to, then it makes sense to consider the winning condition~(\ref{eq:Cone})$=$(\ref{eq:Bone}), which corresponds to $\beta=\bot$.
 Our formulation allows to further fine tune what happens when both act unfairly by adjusting $\beta$.

 Given the intuition that fairness constraints are actually additional obligations for both players, the choice of $\gamma=\bot$ and $\delta=\top$ assumed in Equations~\eqref{equ:Call}-\eqref{eq:Ball} is very natural.
 However, allowing mutually unfair plays to be decided by a different $\omega$-regular winning condition $\beta$, allows games with more symmetric winning semantics e.g., by setting $\beta=\alpha$.
 We therefore restrict our attention in this paper to fair games with two winning conditions $\alpha$ and $\beta$ while if $i$-player plays fairly but $(1-i)$-player plays unfairly, $i$-player wins, i.e., $\gamma:=\bot$ and $\delta:=\top$.
 This is formalized next.